fabiangreffrath/woof/README.md

    Bug-fix release, more fixes to linedef type 242 fake floors and ceilings rendering.
  * 2.1.0 (Aug 17, 2020)
    Minor release, adding support for inverting "Always Run" with the "Run" key and new key bindings to restart a level or go to the next level.
+ * 2.1.1 (Sep 03, 2020)
+   Bug-fix release, fixing linedef type 242 rendering with moving control sectors and SDL2_Mixer opening a different number of audio channels than requested.

 # Contact